 General Medicine Faculty

-R. Graham Barr, MD, DrPH, is Associate Professor of Medicine and Epidemiology and Director of the Program in Pulmonary Epidemiology in the Division of General Medicine.
+R. Graham Barr, MD, DrPH, is Associate Professor of Medicine and Epidemiology, Director of the Program in Pulmonary Epidemiology and Chief of the Division of General Medicine.
 Dr. Barr's research focuses primarily on the respiratory epidemiology of asthma and chronic obstructive pulmonary disease (COPD).
 He leads studies on the role of endothelial dysfunction and systemic inflammation in obstructive lung disease in the Multi Ethnic Study of Atherosclerosis (MESA), and dietary factors, systemic inflammation and COPD in a cohort of current and former smokers (EMCAP).
 He has additional interests in the potential of drugs such as over-the-counter analgesics to modulate host responses in obstructive lung disease, air pollution, and clinical epidemiologic methods.

 Rita Charon, MD, PhD, is Professor of Clinical Medicine and Director of the Program in Narrative Medicine.
 Narrative Medicine is an emerging discipline developed at Columbia by Dr. Charon that teaches reflection, self-awareness, and empathy, and which considers illness and its treatment to be illuminated by narrative knowledge and theory.
 The Program in Narrative Medicine at CUMC has emerged as an internationally respected center for scholarship, research, and teaching for health care professionals, students, scholars, patients and family care-givers.
 With funding from the NIH and various foundations including a major grant from the Josiah Macy Foundation to support inter-disciplinary training of health care professionals, the Program provides intensive training workshops in close reading and reflective writing.
 The Program in Narrative Medicine has been closely integrated into both the pre-clinical and clinical years of the medical school curriculum and offers opportunities for fellows interested in related aspects of medical education and practice.